-Hang onto those tasting cups, they are your key to drinks during the Saturday and Sunday tastings!
-If you break or lose your drinkware, you will need to purchase a replacement for $5.00 from the Attendee Check-in Booth (where you got your wristbands), but only if supplies last.
+Hang onto that tasting drinkware, it is your key to drinks during the Saturday and Sunday tastings!
+If you break or lose your glass, you will need to purchase a replacement from the Attendee Check-in Booth (where you got your wristbands), but only if supplies last.

 Parking is extremely limited during this event.
 Please go on foot whenever possible.
 There will be bike racks on Minaret Road and free Town Trolley service directly to the event from around town as well as to and from the free public parking at Eagle Lodge.
 The Mammoth High School Rotary International Interact Club will once again be manning paid parking at the north and south ends of the festival area on Minaret Road; the requested donation is $10 and all proceeds benefit this nonprofit organization.
 A limited number of spaces are available and a new pass must be purchased for each day you intend to park.
 For more information, click here.

 Yes, or blankets.
 As a courtesy to your neighbors, chairs must be low-back beach style chairs (no higher than 32″ in main seating area in front of stage).
 Please no high-back chairs, umbrellas, or pop-up tents that block the view of the stage.
 If you can roll a basketball under the seat of your chair, it is too high.
 You may not leave any chairs or blankets inside The Woods overnight.

 Yes, you are welcome to bring your own food, however NO OUTSIDE ALCOHOLIC beverages.
 We also have a splendid Food Court with vendors boasting a hearty, healthy variety of food, including delicious BBQ, pita sandwiches, sausages, gyros, Thai, pizza, Cajun, Mexican, spicy chicken wings, pretzels, cookies, coffee and more!
 Wine and beer also are available for purchase at three bars located on the festival site.

 Only in the two designated smoking areas.